 Concrete ways to create meaning at work

-After assessing the feedback with empathy and an open mind, you’re ready to empower your team to take personal ownership of their work.
+You’ve assessed the feedback with empathy and an open mind.
+Now you’re ready to empower your team to take personal ownership of their work.

 Looking for the latest in interactive whiteboard technology?
 Check out Vibe today!